ajg/neat/README.md

 #### Text.Neat.Output

-This is a module with common utilities for output modules.
+This is a module with common utilities for output modules as well as the `Output` type class, which encapsulates the way values are output from Haskell.

+(Note: At the moment the module contains a {flexible, overlapping, undecidable, possibly incoherent} instance of `Output` that automatically grandfathers anything with a `Show` instance into it for convenience.
+Since that behavior is probably overreaching in a lot of cases, it will likely be factored out and moved to an output-specific utility module.)

 #### Text.Neat.Output.*